Charlie Blackmon Preview, Player Props: Rockies vs. Blue Jays

 - The pitching staff for the Blue Jays has a collective 9.4 K/9, the fourth-best in MLB.

-- The Blue Jays have a 3.72 team ERA that ranks second across all league pitching staffs.
+- The Blue Jays have the second-ranked team ERA among all MLB pitching staffs (3.74).

+- Blue Jays pitchers combine to give up 165 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

 © 2023 Data Skrive.
 All rights reserved.